7 Best Free Life Alert Systems for Seniors in 2026

 Medicare Advantage plans, Medicaid waivers, VA benefits, and state assistance programs provide free medical alert systems with professional monitoring.
 These programs cover both equipment and monthly fees, offering the same emergency protection as paid services.

-This guide covers 7 programs offering free medical alert systems in 2025.
-Each section explains who qualifies, what's covered, and how to apply.
-If you're a senior or caregiver looking to get these services without monthly or equipment charges, you'll find concrete options here.
+This guide covers 7 programs offering free medical alert systems in 2026.
+Each section spells out who qualifies, what's covered, and how to apply.
+If you're a senior or caregiver trying to get this protection without monthly or equipment charges, you'll find real options here.

 How Medicare Advantage medical alert systems work